fmidev/cloudcast/README.md

 # Preprocessing

 The geographical domain is that of MEPS (MEPS25D): northern europe in lambert conformal conic projection, 2.5 km grid.
-The satellite coverage is very poor in the north-east corner of the domain which can be seen as visible saw-shaped static artifacts.
+The satellite coverage is very poor in the north-east corner of the domain which can be seen as a visible saw blade-shaped static artifact.

-The NWCSAF effective cloudiness has known issues which we try to correct **before** the data is fed to the neural network.
+The NWCSAF effective cloudiness has known issues which we try to correct **before** the data is fed to the neural network to make a prediction.
+Our training data set does not have this correction.

 1. Cumulus clouds are reported as 100% cloud cover, probably due to the resolution of the data.
 We try to fix this by using short range radiation information to decrease the cloud cover
   * [https://github.com/fmidev/himan/blob/master/himan-scripts/nwcsaf-cumulus.lua](https://github.com/fmidev/himan/blob/master/himan-scripts/nwcsaf-cumulus.lua)